fontexD/Terraform/local/proxmox/README.md

 To tailor this script for setups other than Kubernetes:

-1. **Modify Module Templates**: Update the `source` paths and parameters in the `module` sections to match your desired configuration.
+1. **Modify Module Templates**: Update the parameters in the `module` sections to match your desired configuration.
 2. **Adjust Variables**: Change the `variable` values or introduce new variables as needed.

 ## Note: